Local and Modern Methods of Crude Palm Oil Extraction

 Local/traditional harvesting of fresh fruit bunch of the palm fruit in Nigeria

-The first step in the local method of processing and extracting palm fruit oil is harvesting the ripe fresh fruit bunches.
+The first step in the local method of extracting crude palm oil is harvesting the ripe fresh fruit bunches from the palm tree.

 The fruits are harvested by hand for short palm trees or with a special rope used by South Eastern Nigerians to climb the tall palm trees to cut the bunches down (see photo).